 Before performing tests for enrichment of GO terms, it was necessary to distinguish that the functions of a gene could have either emerged together with the gene, or could have been acquired later in evolution.
 The former would represent the initial or original functions of the gene, and therefore these functions should have preceded or emerged simultaneously with the gene.
 In contrast, later acquired gene functions would succeed the time of emergence of the gene and would confound the results because they would not represent the initial capabilities of the gene.

-The equivalency of the phylostrata used to date both human genes and GO terms allowed to detect the gene functions that emerged after the emergence of the gene founder.
+The equivalency of the phylostrata used to date both human genes and GO terms allowed us to determine which gene functions were gained after the emergence of the gene founder.
 The GO-term annotations of a gene that originated after the emergence of the gene were excluded: if a gene was annotated with a GO term that emerged in a later phylostratum (e.g., 6) than the one the gene belonged to (e.g., 2), that GO annotation was disregarded.

 3.1.4 Identification of differentially expressed functional gene sets in the phylostrata

-Functional sets were generated by grouping the genes with at least one GO annotation in common.
-For each cancer type, the functional gene sets that were either up- or downregulated in each phylostratum were determined by two- and one-sided Wilcoxon test.
+Functional sets were generated by grouping genes with at least one GO annotation in common.
+For each cancer type, functional gene sets up- or downregulated in each phylostratum were determined by two- and one-sided Wilcoxon test.
 A functional gene set was said to be significantly either up- or downregulated in a phylostratum if the ranks of the point estimated logFC of the genes were consistently greater or lower than the rest of the genes in the phylostratum.
 The cut-off for the nominal p-value was set at 0.01.
 No correction for multiple testing was performed given that the assumptions of independence of the sets were violated: there is large overlap between the genes contained in the functional sets, as well as redundancy in the GO terms due to the hierarchical and interconnected nature of the ontology.
 Instead, the agreement between significant functional gene sets between tumour types was explored.

 In order to summarize the results, umbrella terms were used to group the sixth-generation GO terms into broad categories.
 The number of up- and downregulated GO terms sets within each umbrella group were counted and the results were represented via a heatmap.